top of page

 ART BACKGROUND

 Me and my sister were blessed with artistic talent from our dad.
 He's the best artist I know and is the reason I love it so much.
 I remember, in the mornings before school, he'd draw pictures on our brown bag lunches.
 I'd show up to school and show it off like it was the fanciest thing money could buy.
 I think those kinds of moments are what really made me love art.
 From a young age I always got recognition for my skills.
 It's the only thing I felt good at and actually liked.
 I took a couple classes at the Maryland Institute College of Art when I was really young but cried to my parents and stopped going because I just wanted to make what I wanted to make (common trend).
-One great thing about going to private school is that they have tremendous art programs.
-I took art from 1st grade to 8th grade there.
-I was excited to start taking it seriously when I got to high school.
+I had the privilege of going to private school which had tremendous art programs.
+I took art from 1st grade to 8th grade there and I was excited to start taking it seriously when I got to high school.
 After my first year, however, the teacher failed me which meant I couldn't move on.
 It was the darkest time of my life because I was lost.
 The only escape I had was not good enough.
 For a while I stopped creating.
 I let his criticism get to me and only hurt myself by avoiding what I loved out of angst.
 Fast forward to now, and I use those "failures" to inspire me.
 Because you should never stop doing what you love based off someone else's opinion.

 MY LIFE IN A NUTSHELL

 I've lived two lives for about 22 years.
 One was a facade I put up to fit in with people in a different tax bracket than my family.
 This facade has a decent resume.
-Went to private school his whole life, Mom's a nurse, and got a college degree.
+Went to private school his whole life, lived in a big house with his mom, and was fortunate enough to get a college degree.
 Seems like a sweet deal.
 So why was I miserable?
-Because I was hiding my true self.
-So here's the real side.
+Because I was constantly hiding the other side of my life.

 Untitled_Artwork 2_edited.png